The Impact On Security Testing For Devops-driven Applicationsnews

 DevOps improves the classic approach to security testing that was practiced in the past: after Dev before Ops.
 DevSecOps seems to be the right method – at least because it includes security in the process.
 Unfortunately, it doesn’t go on as simply as that.
 DevSecOps is strongly dependent on the respective toolchain to ensure development quality (security as a non-functional requirement is a quality aspect of software).
 The problem is that people usually rely too much on a tool and stop thinking for themselves.

-After more than 20 years in an industry now called cybersecurity, I can assure you of one thing: you must always be aware that problems arise and evolve in unexpected ways, while at the same time you must always be vigilant and cautious and be alert to emerging threat patterns.
+Be aware that problems arise and evolve in unexpected ways, while at the same time you must always be vigilant and cautious and be alert to emerging threat patterns.
 So, make sure that you buy your DevSecOps tools with appropriate support from the manufacturer or even better an experienced application security consultant.

 Although the security testing tools are very powerful, their positive effect is lost if they are used incorrectly.
 The whole thing could even backfire if, for instance, you confront your developers with thousands of false positives, the acceptance of security measures will drop.